 In the scenario of cloud-based rendering of virtual desktops, the entire screen in sent to a lightweight client as a single video stream.
 A simulated case of a windowed view of a movie is illustrated below.

-Source video:
+Source video without film grain: